Digital teaching and learning

 Our lecturers do not have to navigate these tools on their own: the Blended Learning Unit offers training and advice to all those interested in the areas of media and e-learning didactics and provides support for e-learning apps and tools.
 Individual ZHAW Schools also have their own e-learning experts to provide on-site advice and support.

 On the “Digitale Lehre” portal (in German), we have assembled numerous resources for lecturers: instructions and scenarios for the use of tools and platforms, didactic tips for e-learning as well as other aids on topics such as digital exams and open educational resources (OER).
 Students can find information about the ZHAW infrastructure available to them on the “Digitales Lernen” portal (in German).

-The Blended Learning Support Unit offers a variety of courses and workshops (in German only) to all ZHAW employees as part of the university’s internal training program.
-The courses are between 90min and 3.5h long and cover technology as well as didactics (e.g. Moodle, open educational resources, online exams).
+The Blended Learning unit offers a variety of courses and workshops (information in German only) at no charge to ZHAW lecturers as part of the university’s internal training programme, which since the COVID-19 pandemic is usually in the form of webinars.
+The courses are oriented to the current needs of ZHAW lecturers and cover technical as well as didactic topics.

 Our blog “Lehren und Lernen” (in German) provides a glimpse into the innovative teaching and learning practices and activities at the ZHAW.
 The entries, which are of interest to educational enthusiasts everywhere, are authored by employees and students from our university.
 They write about what they have done and learned during their professional activities or studies and what has inspired them.
 Academic Affairs has the editorial responsibility for the blog.